OneEqualsOne/Azure-Learning-Materials/SC-900/README.md

-# SC-900 Study Repo
+# SC-900 Study Repository
-This repo has been made to help people revise and prepare for the SC-900 exam.
-The exam preperation and knowladge check list will most likely be the most useful thing for users who may wish to have a quick overview of what will likely come up in the exam.
+This repsitory has been made to help you revise and prepare for the SC-900 exam.
+The exam preperation and knowladge check list will be the most useful thing for users who may wish to have a quick overview of what will likely come up in the exam.

 # Further preparation materials:
 I will be posting 4 SC-900 mock exams in the form of a Udemy course for anyone who wishes to support me.
 I hope you enjoy the content here as it should should cover everything but in a less tedious way than the MS learn portal and I hope it helps you pass the exam!